AntonSol919/linkspace/why.md

 # Why

 These are exciting times.
-More than 2^32 people have connected, and how we network is due an upgrade.
+More than 2<sup>32</sup> people have digitally connected, and how we network is due an upgrade.

 ## The internet of streams